PluviophileYU/COSY/README.md

 ### QA model trained by me
 You can download the model trained by us (with mBERT).
 You can find the results we reported in our paper. (https://drive.google.com/drive/folders/1SR1mnssCugo81LuucykFixl00LmO347T?usp=sharing)

+Recently I am quite busy with the internship and deadline thus the code is still a bit messy.
+I will come back for the refinement later.

 # Citation
 If you feel this project helpful to your research, please cite our work.